harp-tech/harp-tech.github.io/articles/manipulating-timestamped.md

 - The Harp Device runs a real-time operating system (RTOS) where event timestamping takes a high priority.
 The host PC, on the other hand, runs a non-RTOS operating system where event timestamping is not a priority.
 This might result in a larger than expected jitter, and users are encouraged to benchmark it before using it.

 - This strategy rests on the assumption that the host has access to a steady stream of messages from the device.
-However, while some devices provide high-frequency events (e.g. Behavior board via ADC reads), other boards are typically silent.
+However, while some devices provide high-frequency events (e.g. 1kHz Analog read events from a Behavior board), other boards are typically silent.
 In these cases, the temporal stream will be non-homogenous and with poor resolution, and users should use an alternative strategy.

 :::workflow
 ![WithLatestTimestampFiltered](~/workflows/withlatest-timestamp-filtered.bonsai)